Loader gif

 Start Your Small Business Return for Free

-There are many similarities between being self-employed and being a small owner.
+There are many similarities between being self-employed and being a small business owner.
 Both allow you to be your own boss, for one thing!
 But in the eyes of the IRS, your formal business classification can mean very different things when it comes to filing your taxes and reporting your business income.

 Here’s how to determine which category you fall under as an entrepreneur and how it will impact your taxes.